dswesty/Laplace2D/README.md

 of the mesh).
 Note that no effort has been made to be numerically rigorous in achieving this solution as the purpose of the code is to demonstrate how message passing works to achieve parallelism.
 The Jacobi iteration scheme used in this code does not converge rapidly.

-You could also try running this replacing the 2 with 1 or 3 to try a single process or 3 processes.
+You could also try running this replacing the 2 with 1 or 3 to try a single process or three processes.
 The problem is set to run with 2D mesh 6x6 in size and the domain decomposition is a 1D slab decomposition (see "Using MPI" for details).
 Given the small size of the problem it would make little sense to run this code with more processes and no attempt has been made